 Nov 24—The entire sea exercise off Hawaii is called off, around 3:30 pm based upon a warning from Washington DC Rear-Admiral Ingersoll.
 At 8:48 pm, Radioman Second Class Jack Kage monitored a radio alert from Yamamoto’s fleet.
 It was deciphered to be some kind of radio silence order for “the main force and its attached forces” with no specifications.
 According to the book Pearl Harbor by Vice-Adm.
 Homer K Wallin, Adm.
 Yamamoto issued instructions to “advance into Hawaiian waters” on this date.

 Nov 25—The last day for official diplomatic negotiations with America is re-extended to Nov 27, and more negotiations take place between Nomura, Kurusu and Sec. of State Hull in the hope of peace, meaning America had to back down.
-British battleship “Barham” sunk by U-331 in the Mediterranean; 868 men are drowned.
+British battleship “Barham” sunk by "U-331" in the Mediterranean; 868 men are drowned.
 Yamamoto’s carrier fleet (Nov 26 in Tokyo) led by the flagship “Akagi” secretly sails from Japan’s bleak northern port of Hitokappu Bay.
 Ahead of them are thirty fleet-type submarines.
 Decoded by the British (decoded by the Dutch Nov 17): “Task Force will move out of Hitokappu Bay on the morning of Nov 26 (Tokyo time) and advance to the standing-by position on the afternoon of 4 Dec … complete refueling,” issued by Yamamoto.
 (Pearl Harbor Hearings, Congressional Hearings, 1946 Congressional Report, vol 1 pg 180, transcript p437-38).
-Movement is detected by US intelligence in Dutch Harbor and Station H; Adm.
+Movement is detected by U.S. intelligence in Dutch Harbor and Station H; Adm.
 Kimmel is notified; destination appears to be the Marshalls and SE Asia.
 But, there is no mention of carriers.
 A priority dispatch, known as Presidential monographs, in a leather pouch with gold letters “For THE PRESIDENT” is sent to Roosevelt who is having dinner with Princess Martha of Norway.
 The U.S. Navy orders all U.S. trans-Pacific shipping to take southerly routes (Pearl Harbor Hearings, 1946 Congressional Report, vol 12 pg 317.)

 Nov 28—Tokyo Naval Radio sends a message in 5-Num to warships of Adm.
 Nagumo's Pearl Harbor strike force of a ferocious winter storm in their path.
 Sec. of State Hull secretly issues another warning to U.S. military of possible attack by Japan, but the United States must not make the first move.
 No single target is named.
 Nazi SS units are within 20 miles of the Kremlin; the temperature drops to minus 32˚c.
-U.S.S.R. merchant vessel “Uritski” departs San Francisco for Petropavlosk.
+U.S.S.R. small 1,282 ton merchant vessel “Uritski” departs San Francisco for Oregon.
 FDR departs on his special railroad car, the Ferdinand Magellan, from Union Station for Warm Springs, Georgia.